International Football Alliance: Coaches

 In August 2023, ESPN reported that the IFA hired former Baylor coach Art Briles as the head coach of Dallas Pioneers and the league confirmed that report later that day.
 The same report also mentioned that Noel Mazzone will coach Tequileros de Jalisco, while Nick Rolovich will coach one of the American teams and Hal Mumme will coach one of the Mexican teams.
 Rolovich later signed with the XFL's Seattle Sea Dragons, but was let go amid the XFL-USFL merger, and was interviewed for the IFA Portland position.
-On January 19, 2024 Adam Rita was interview for the Cancun Sharks head coaching position.
+On January 19, 2024 Adam Rita was interviewed for the Cancun Sharks head coaching position.
 In January, 2024 Noel Mazzone was announced as the Head Coach for IFA Portland.
 (Mazzone would depart for the Memphis Showboats when the Portland team failed to materialize.)
 In June, 2024 Hal Mumme was announced as the head coach for IFA San Antonio.
 In August 2024, Eric Marty announced he had accepted the head coaching position of a theretofore-unannounced IFA member, the Baltimore Lightning of Baltimore, Maryland, which had played the 2023 season in the Gridiron Developmental Football League.
 Marty accepted a position at the College of the Sequoias shortly before the Lightning split from the IFA.
 In late October, 2024 Manny Matsakis was announced as the General Manager and Head Coach of the newly joined Ohio Valley Ironmen.
+Former Pittsburgh and Arizona State head coach Todd Graham was slated to be the Defensive coordinator of the Texas Pioneros for the 2025 season.

 Notwithstanding the foregoing announcements, Art Briles, Noel Mazzone, Nick Rolovich, Hal Mumme, Adam Rita, and Eric Marty are not serving as head coaches within the IFA.